-Before the GOJ ratified the CRPD in 2007, regular updates were given to the 54. community of persons with disabilities.
-These updates were provided through briefs to the National Advisory Board on Persons with Disabilities, group meetings with the community of persons with disabilities and presentations to the leaders of institutions catering to the needs of persons with disabilities.
+49. Before the GOJ ratified the CRPD in 2007, updates were given to the community of persons with disabilities through briefs to the National Advisory Board on Persons with Disabilities, group meetings with the community of persons with disabilities and presentations to the leaders of institutions catering to the needs of persons with disabilities.
 Updates were also provided to the political directorate through the Parliament and the Cabinet.
-All these activities/efforts set the stage for the ratification of the CRPD in 2007 as most of the stakeholders were comfortable with the consultations that had taken place and the contents of the CRPD.
-Nothing in the CRPD violated any of the laws and practices of Jamaica.
-There are however stipulations which are not fully articulated in the Disabilities Act which may need to be amended to reflect the country's commitment directly.
+All these activities set the stage for the ratification of the CRPD in 2007 as most of the stakeholders were comfortable with the consultations that had taken place and the contents of the CRPD.
+The Laws and practices of Jamaica are consistent and mutually reenforcing.
+There are stipulations however; which are not fully articulated in the Disabilities Act which may need to be amended to reflect the country's commitment directly.
 The one for earliest consideration is the definition of persons with disabilities.
 The CRPD focuses on the environment as the cause of disabilities however; the Act focuses on the impairment of the individual.
-Additionally, although there is a Building Code under consideration for some time now in the Parliament, full accessibility is yet to be fully mandated.
-Persons with disabilities though not legally prevented from being in control of their financial affairs, or having equal access to financial credit, experience some limitations at financial institutions.
-Despite these gaps, the government understands that the CRPD promotes the principle of progressive realization.

-55. In the meantime, the GOJ has adopted a systematic and strategic approach towards the development and empowerment of persons with disabilities.
+50. The GOJ has adopted a systematic and strategic approach towards the development and empowerment of persons with disabilities.
 Through the Planning Institute of Jamaica (PIOJ), the "Vision 2030 Jamaica - National Development Plan" was developed and adopted by the Parliament in 2010.
-Vision 2030 is Jamaica's first long-term national development plan which aims at enabling Jamaica to achieve developed country status by 2030, i.e. affording its citizens the highest quality of life and world-class standards in some critical elements including education, healthcare, nutritional status, basic amenities, access environmental goods and services, civility and social order.
-The community of persons with disabilities has been given significant prominence in Vision 2030, and their issues have been incorporated in various facets of the national development plan.
+Vision 2030 is Jamaica's first long-term national development plan which aims at enabling Jamaica to achieve developed country status by 2030, i.e. affording its citizens the highest quality of life and world-class standards in some critical areas including education, healthcare, nutritional status, basic amenities, access environmental goods and services, civility and social order.
+The community of persons with disabilities has been given significant prominence in Vision 2030, as issues impacting them have been incorporated in various facets of the national development plan.
 The input and views of members of the community of persons with disabilities were solicited through extensive consultation by the PIOJ in the elaboration of the Plan.

-56. One of the areas that have been identified for improvement and development in Vision 2030 is the institutional strengthening of the JCPD.
+51. One of the areas that have been identified for improvement and development in Vision 2030 is the institutional strengthening of the JCPD.
 This enhancement ensures that the country has a modern and efficient mechanism to deal with persons with disabilities.
-Currently, the GOJ through the JCPD is modernizing its systems to improve its database of persons with disabilities.
-In this regard, an electronic database is being created for the Disability Registry, and this will amongst other things, collate demographic and socioeconomic data on persons with disabilities.
+Currently, the GOJ through the JCPD has improved its data collection of persons with disabilities.
+In this regard, an electronic database was created for the Disability Registry, and this will amongst other things, collate demographic and socio-economic data on persons with disabilities.
 Despite being a voluntary process, registration and updating of the Registry continue daily through the Social Workers in various parishes including the Head Office.
-The project to modernize the registration of persons with disabilities, which is being implemented by the JCPD, was jointly funded by the Inter-American Development Bank (IDB) and the GOJ at an estimated cost of US\$572,000.
+The project to improve the registration of persons with disabilities was implemented by the JCPD, jointly funded by the Inter-American Development Bank (IDB) and the GOJ at a cost of US\$572,000.

-57. It should be noted however, that data collection remains an impediment to being better able to appreciate the challenges affecting the community of persons with disabilities.
-To address this situation, the GOJ through the JCPD in 2010, signed a Memorandum of Understanding (MOU) with the University of the West Indies Centre for Disability Studies (UWICDS), to assist in conducting much-needed research in this community.
+52. To better enhance its data collection capacity. the GOJ through the JCPD in 2010, signed a Memorandum of Understanding (MOU) with the University of the West Indies Centre for Disability Studies (UWICDS), to assist in conducting much-needed research in this community.
+This will serve to strengthen the Government of Jamaica's efforts in addressing the challenges affecting the community of persons with disabilities.